alexandertsema/MyGit/README.md

 ## Overview

-This is small script to set up a local Git server.
+This is a small script to set up a local Git server.

 ## Usage